-- Your wound will be covered with a faint purplish, clear tape that can be showered and pat dry.
-The tape will be removed at 3 weeks after the operation.
-Fixomull/Hypafix tape will then be applied to your wound for support.
-You will need to change these tapes weekly. - Scar Massage: You can start massaging along the scar at 4 weeks.
+- You will have a purplish clear tape over your wound when you are discharged from the hospital.
+This will be removed at 3 weeks.
+Hypafix/Fixomull tape will be applied to support your scar.
+This will need to be changed weekly for 4 weeks. - Scar Massage: You can start massaging along the scar at 4 weeks.
 Use your fingers or thumb, press firmly and massage in a rotating motion along the scar (over the tape if you have this in place).
 It should only take approximately 5 minutes.
-Regular massage at least 5-6 times a day is recommended for 3 months.
+Regular massage at least 5-6 times a day is recommended for 3 months. - Your skin will be irritated and sensitive after surgery.
+You should avoid the sun, and use a gentle cleanser and moisturiser.